Italy treasury denies report on ultimatum to Monte Paschi investor

-MILAN (Reuters) - The Italian treasury denied a newspaper report on Friday that it had set an October 29 deadline for the top investor in Banca Monte dei Paschi di Siena to find a buyer for its stake in the bank or be prepared to sell some of it on the market.
+MILAN, Oct 18 (Reuters) - The Italian treasury denied a newspaper report on Friday that it had set an Oct.
+29 deadline for the top investor in Banca Monte dei Paschi di Siena to find a buyer for its stake in the bank or be prepared to sell some of it on the market.

 The Monte dei Paschi foundation has been in talks with the treasury about selling part of its 33.5 percent stake in Italy’s third biggest lender to pay back creditors, sources close to the situation told Reuters earlier this week.